Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Or, say:

 >When operating this machine, persons must follow safety instructions in this guide for their own safety.
-Snapmaker shall not be held responsible if persons fails to do so and gets injured.
+Snapmaker shall not be held responsible if persons fail to do so and get injured.

 With an informal tone, be conversational.
 Violate grammar once or twice.
 It's okay to end sentences with prepositions.
 And it's okay to start a sentence with **And** or **But**.